National Teddy Bears’ Picnics

 Walking and Talking

-With adults and children all across the country enjoying picnics to celebrate National Teddy Bear Week 8th-14th , the two charities are asking everyone to use the occasion to walk and talk, and importantly listen to what’s on their children’s minds.
+With adults and children all across the country enjoying picnics to celebrate National Teddy Bear Week 7th-13th , Bear Force is asking everyone to use the occasion to walk and talk and most importantly listen to what’s on their children’s minds.

 Get involved